product-os/versionist/README.md

 This preset parses the `CHANGELOG` file specified in `changelogFile`, and extracts any valid semantic versions from the headers.

+**Options**

+- `(Boolean|RegExp) clean`: Defaults to true.
+If true `semver.clean` will be used to sanitise the versions, if a regular expression is supplied, every match will be replaced by the empty string.
+If false no sanitisation is applied to the versions.

 ### `includeCommitWhen`

 - `angular`